 Expense ratios are usually represented as a percentage.
 These funds will be deducted from your expenses over time, so you won't be able to avoid paying them.
 An expense ratio is the cost of owning a mutual fund or an exchange-traded fund (ETF).
 Think of the expense ratio as the management fee paid to the fund company for the benefit of owning the fund.

+When researching top rated Gold IRA companies, it's important to consider the expense ratios associated with each option.
 An expense ratio reveals the amount an investment firm charges investors to manage an investment portfolio, investment fund, or exchange-traded fund (ETF).
 While an expense ratio may seem like a small, one-time annual expense, your investment portfolio takes a double whammy.
 An expense ratio is a fee that an investor pays annually to invest in an investment fund or ETF (exchange-traded fund).
 When comparing investments, keep in mind that there is no one-size-fits-all approach to mutual funds and ETFs, and expense ratios are just one component of an investment.

 As a general rule, mutual funds that invest in large companies should have an expense ratio of no more than 1%, while a fund that focuses on small companies or international stocks should have an expense ratio of less than 1.25%.
 Whatever your choice, make sure you understand the impact of spending ratios on your investments and that you know if you're willing to shoulder the cost burden in exchange for the benefits you seek.
 A fund's expenses will be listed in its prospectus and on the company's website, and can be found on many financial websites.
 Over the course of an investment career, a low spending rate could easily save you tens of thousands of dollars, if not more.